www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/2026-05-18-t72-create-dem-configuration-tests.md

 This way incorrectly refactored or migrated Dem configuration are not deployed to production.
 This happened among others during the migration to the Cell API.
 # Tasks
+* [ ] Note this functionality in changelog.
+* [ ] Document this feature and its idea in `Dem#testSerializeConfiguration`'s JavaDoc.
+# Done Tasks
+* [x] Test LiveCryptoSetupCell.
+* [x] Test LiveDistroCell.
+* [x] Create a nice diff, if the test fails like git. -> The draft diff implementation is good enough, but probably will have to be improved in the future.
 * [x] Create Dem configuration serialization.
     * [x] Add optional serialization method to Option API.
     * [x] Add serialization for Cells.
 This is the test subject.